 What if rather than obsessing over calories and steps and sizes all in the name of health, you decide to let go of shame, guilt and self-judgment?
 What if right now, at this moment, you decide that all is okay.
 That you are okay.
 What would that change your year?

 What’s holding you back from real change?

 Are you afraid resolutions like these would mean you’ve “let yourself go”?
 Would resolutions like these make you fear becoming “unhealthy”?
 Do these kinds of resolutions make you feel like you wouldn’t make true progress?

 What if I told you the opposite is actually true?
 Research shows self-compassion motivates you more than self-criticism.

 What if everything our society has taught us about health, food, body, and weight is actually false?
 What if along with every diet, we have also been fed lies?

-This year, I challenge you to stop trying to be “better, thinner, stronger, smarter,” or whatever else you are focusing on.
+This year, I challenge you to stop trying to be “better, thinner, stronger, or smarter.”
 Instead, I urge you to take in the beauty, magnitude of amount of joy and love already in this world right now.

 I urge you to work on reconnecting with yourself, the universe, spirit, or whatever you want to call it.
 I ask you to consider this as you make your New Year resolution.
 Stop focusing on trying to change your outside and instead focus on the inside.